bitrix24/b24restdocs/api-reference/crm/quote/crm-quote-add.md

 >
 > Who can execute the method: any user

 The method `crm.quote.add` creates a new estimate.
-If you need to specify any details about the buyer/seller (since there may be multiple for a company), use the method [crm.requisite.link.register](../requisites/links/crm-requisite-link-register.md).
+If you need to specify any details of the buyer/seller in the estimate (as there may be several for a company), use the method [crm.requisite.link.register](../requisites/links/crm-requisite-link-register.md).

 The created estimate must include the seller and buyer companies:
 - `COMPANY_ID` if the buyer is a company or `CONTACT_ID` if the buyer is a contact.